|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=17537|

 You may also be considered to be homeless if the Council considers you to be vulnerable as a result of the following;

-If MVDC believes that you are intentionally homeless, even if you are in a priority group, you will only be offered temporary accommodation for long enough to give you time to find something else.
-This short term help may be in a reception centre or by helping you to find private rented housing.
+If the Council believes that you are intentionally homeless, even if you are in a priority group, you will only be offered emergency accommodation for long enough to give you time to find something else.

-You will be told in writing that MVDC is satisfied with your circumstances.
+You will be told in writing that the Council is satisfied with your circumstances.

-You will also be told how MVDC can help you.
+You will also be told how the Council can help you.
 This could include:

 Homeless people can apply for permanent housing.
 You must first apply to go on the Housing Register.

-Being offered help as a homeless person makes you a qualifying person for the register, but it does not give you automatic access to a permanent tenancy.
-You have to qualify in accordance with MVDC's allocations policy.
+Being offered help as a homeless person may make you a qualifying person for the register, but it does not give you automatic access to a permanent tenancy.
+You have to qualify in accordance with the Council's Housing Allocations Scheme.

 It is important to complete the housing register application form and to keep your registration up to date.
 If you do not, you may delay the consideration of your application for eventual permanent housing.

-Information on Mole Valley's homelessness performance is reported quarterly to the Department of Communities and Local Government (DCLG).
-For further details on Mole Valley's performance and also comparative information on other local authorities, visit the GOV.UK website (see 'Internet Links').
+Information on the Council's homelessness performance is reported quarterly to the Ministry of Housing, Communities and Local Government.
+(MHCLG).
+For further details on our performance and also comparative information on other local authorities, visit the GOV.UK.

 © 2018 Mole Valley, Pippbrook, Dorking, Surrey, RH4 1SJ.